Nuclear triad: Modern nuclear triad (2010–present)

 The strategic bomber program for the United States still remains viable as well.
 B-2 and B-52H bombers still make up the entirety of the long range bomber force designed to deliver a nuclear payload.
 The Rockwell B-1 Lancer is also used for long range bombing missions.
 However, in 1997, it was modified to carry only conventional payloads.
 The B-1 Lancer is no longer used to deliver nuclear payloads.
 Currently, 76 B-52H bombers are maintained at bases in Barksdale Air Force Base in Louisiana, and Minot Air Force Base in North Dakota.
 Along with these, 20 B-2 bombers are in service at Whiteman Air Force Base in Missouri.
 The United States Air Force is in the process of integrating a new long range bomber, the B-21 Raider, into service.
 This aircraft is scheduled to begin service in 2025.
 The B-21 is expected to have increased range and lower cost, though the details are classified.
 In 1997, the average cost of a B-2 was $737 million.
 The projected average cost for the B-21 Raider is $550 million per plane.

 Long-Range Standoff, or LRSO weapons are another active option available to the US.
 Air-Launched cruise missiles (ALCM) and Advanced Cruise Missiles (ACM) are the missiles currently maintained by the Air Force.
 Both are carried via the B-52 bomber.
-The ACM's most current design makes it have higher stealth capabilities than the ALCM.
+The ACM's most current design gives it higher stealth capabilities than the ALCM.
 In 2006, the US had 1,142 ALCMs and 394 ACMs.
 Since then, the number of ALC missiles has been reduced to 528.
 By 2030, the Air Force plans to phase out the ALCM and replace them with the long range standoff (LRSO) cruise missile.

 United States Strategic Command is responsible for strategic nuclear deterrence, global strike, and operating the Defense Department's Global Information Grid.

+By 2024 the National Security Council had prepared an updated nuclear strategy.